 Snap-on accounts for investments in unconsolidated affiliates where Snap-on has a greater than 20% but less than 50% ownership interest under the equity method of accounting.
-Investments in unconsolidated affiliates of \$14.2 million and \$13.5 million as of year-end 2013 and 2012, respectively, are included in "Other assets" on the accompanying Consolidated Balance Sheets.
+Investments in unconsolidated affiliates of \$13.3 million and \$14.2 million as of year-end 2014 and 2013, respectively, are included in "Other assets" on the accompanying Consolidated Balance Sheets.
 In 2012, Snap-on sold its equity investment in a non-strategic, unconsolidated affiliate for \$32.0 million, including \$27.0 million of cash and a five year, \$5.0 million note; there was no gain or loss on the sale.
-No equity investment dividends were received in 2013 or 2012; \$5.0 million of equity investment dividends were received in 2011.
-In the normal course of business, the company may purchase products or services from unconsolidated affiliates; purchases from unconsolidated affiliates were \$16.0 million, \$15.2 million and \$20.1 million in 2013, 2012 and 2011, respectively.
+No equity investment dividends were received in any period presented.
+In the normal course of business, the company may purchase products or services from unconsolidated affiliates; purchases from unconsolidated affiliates were \$15.6 million, \$16.0 million and \$15.2 million in 2014, 2013 and 2012, respectively.
 The Consolidated Financial Statements do not include the accounts of the company's independent franchisees.
 Snap-on's Consolidated Financial Statements are prepared in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP").
-All significant intercompany accounts and transactions have been eliminated.
+All intercompany accounts and transactions have been eliminated.